by Daphne Preston-Kendal

 Generalized procedures for binary search of vector-like data structures are provided which can be applied to any sequence type, including ones defined by the user, together with applications of these procedures for Scheme’s built-in vectors.

 vector-binary-search procedure, in neither SRFI is the option provided to control whether the index of the leftmost or rightmost matching element of the vector is returned.
 They also use a C-style

-cmp procedure which is incompatible neither with the less-than comparison predicate used by SRFI 132 for sorting lists and vectors (such as might be used to make one ready for binary search), nor with SRFI 128 comparator ordering predicates.
+cmp procedure which is compatible neither with the less-than comparison predicate used by SRFI 132 for sorting lists and vectors (such as might be used to make one ready for binary search), nor with SRFI 128 comparator ordering predicates.
 Finally,

 As binary search is notoriously tricky to implement correctly (especially in light of its apparent simplicity), a correct implementation which is generalizable to any sequence type (including one that a programmer might define themselves) is a useful building block for fast search applications.

 Programmers should be aware that it rarely makes sense to use binary search on any sequence type which does not provide O(1) (or ‘effectively O(1)’) access to its members.
 Scheme lists are not suitable for binary searching, as